python/devguide/setup.rst

 :abbr:`VCS`.
 It also means you will have better tool support through the VCS as it will provide a diff tool, etc.

-To get a read-only checkout of CPython's source, you need a working copy the source code.
 To get a read-only checkout of the :ref:`in-development <indevbranch>` branch of Python, run::

     hg clone http://hg.python.org/cpython